Corporate & Individual Donation Allowed

 Lamar CISD Enrollment Growth

-Lamar CISD is the fastest growing school district in Texas with now over 42,000 students.
-Over the last decade, the district has added over 11,000 students growing by over 35%.
-Estimates indicate district enrollment will nearly double in the next decade, nearing 70,000 students by 2031.
+Lamar CISD is the fastest growing school district in Texas with now over 46,000 students.
+Over the next decade, the district is expected to add another 20,000 + students growing by over 40%.

 Keep Lamar CISD a leader in Texas education!